Modeling the evolution of representative dislocation structures under high thermo-mechanical conditions during Additive Manufacturing of Alloys: Discussion

 \subsection{The representative volume elements in discrete dislocation dynamics simulations}

 In all 3D DDD simulations we used periodic boundary conditions to mimic the dislocation structure evolution in a bulk single-crystalline material subjected to LPBF 316L SS processing.
-This approach is based on the idea of ``Representative Volume Elements'' (RVEs), where each RVE is assumed to be large enough to incorporate all physics of the bulk material, but is as small as possible to limit the computational effort.
-To identify RVEs in 3D DDD simulations of cool-down during LPBF 316L SS processing, we calculated the dislocation fluxes through \textit{sub-volumes} of different sizes positioned within the \seventy reference cell.
+This approach is based on the idea of ``Representative Volume Elements'' (RVEs), where each RVE is assumed to be large enough to incorporate all physics of the computational representation of the bulk material, but is as small as possible to limit the computational effort.
+To identify the optimal RVE size in 3D DDD simulations of cool-down during LPBF 316L SS processing, we calculated the dislocation fluxes through \textit{sub-volumes} of different sizes positioned within the \seventy reference cell.
 Thereby, we assessed if smaller sub-volumes are capable of reproducing the dislocation structure evolution observed in a bulk volume (which is defined here as the largest simulation cell studied).
-If this is the case, the dislocation structure evolution can be considered invariant of the size and presence of computational boundaries, hence, the sub-volume can serve as a \textit{RVE} of the single crystal bulk response.
+If this is the case, the dislocation structure evolution can be considered invariant of the size and presence of computational boundaries, hence, the sub-volume can serve as a \textit{RVE} of the single crystal bulk response as predicted by the DDD simulation with the largest volume size.
 The net difference between the dislocation flux-in and flux-out of the sub-volumes normalized by the total flux (Fig.\,\ref{fig:8_Delta_Flux}(a)) is used as a measure to capture the heterogeneity in dislocation plasticity in the simulation volume.
 A significant spatial variance of the dislocation flux averaged over the boundaries of the sub-volumes positioned within the \seventy reference cell is observed throughout most of the simulation time.
 It can thus be concluded that the heterogeneous dislocation structure observed later in the \seventy simulation volume is formed very early in the simulation.